virgiliolino/open-api/README.md

 # Open-api

-Maybe it's about automation, or just about beign more declarative because a DSL non Touring complete language will just more correct, anyway I find it just amazing the possibility to describe an API by using the [Open-API-Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/README.md) and let this specification be your code: this class will set every route using the Slim functionalities, and for every route point to a CommandHandler.
+Maybe it's about automation, or just about being more declarative because a non Touring complete DSL will just more be correct, I find it just amazing the possibility to describe an API by using the [Open-API-Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/README.md) and let this specification be your code: this class will set every route using the Slim functionalities, and for every route point to a CommandHandler.

 I'd suggest, the best way to see it in action is just to clone the repository and try the Example Hello World Application:
 ```